GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 # OpenID Connect Multistep Authentication with Gluu Gateway

 You can now secure any API or web application with **zero lines of code** using a free open source proxy called [Gluu Gateway](https://gateway.gluu.org/).
 As application developers, we want to focus on core functionality — not security.
 Putting a proxy in front of web applications or API’s to enforce security is a well-trodden path to securing content.
 There are many excellent proxies out there that can help you do this.
-Gluu Gateway has some unique features —it is the only proxy to support the [User Managed Access protocol](https://kantarainitiative.org/confluence/display/uma/Home), which is handy if you need to interact with a user post-authentication (e.g., for consent).
+Gluu Gateway has some unique features —it is the only proxy to support the [User Managed Access protocol](https://kantarainitiative.org/confluence/display/uma/Home), which is handy if you need to interact with a user post-authentication (e.g. for consent).
 It can handle both simple and complex requirements for authorization, making it an interesting option to help you secure your web content.

 ## What is Gluu Gateway?